miro-ka/mosquito/README.md

 python3 blueprint.py --features junior --days 200
 ```

-As a result you should see *.csv file in your Mosquito's root folder, which should contain the dataset.
+As a result you should see *.csv file in your Mosquito's **out/blueprints** folder, which should contain the dataset.

 ## Utilities